ilkkamtk/hybridisovellukset/Week1/01-typescript-express.md

    - Create a new table for authors in the SQLite database.
 See `src/database/db.ts` for an example of how to create a table and insert initial data.
       - The table should have the following columns: `id`, `name`, `email`.
       - The `id` column should be an auto-incrementing primary key.
-      - The `name` and `email` columns should be `TEXT` type.
+      - The `name` and `email` columns should be `TEXT` or `VARCHAR`.
+      - The `email` column should be unique so that two authors cannot have the same email address.
       - Also create a TypeScript type for the author.
    - Modify the existing table 'articles' to include an 'author_id' column.
+      - Also add a foreign key constraint to the 'authors' table.
+Note that now you cannot delete an author if there are articles associated with the author.
+      - Update the TypeScript type for the article to include the author_id.
+Note th
    - Add CRUD operations for authors.
       - Use existing model, controller and router files as a reference.
-   - Associate authors with articles.
-      - So when adding a new article, you can specify the author.
-   - Modify the existing routes to handle authors.
+   - Update the existing CRUD operations for articles to include the author.
-      - Change the router `example` to `articles`.
-Add new router for authors.
+      - When creating or updating an article, the author_id should be provided.
+         - example: `UPDATE articles SET title = ?, description = ?
+WHERE id = ?
+AND author_id = ?`
+      - When fetching an article, the author details should be included.
+Use a JOIN query to fetch the author details.